Native Fitness & Nutrition (FAN)

 CONGREGATE DINING

 Congregate Dining is a daily lunch available to community elders.
 It includes a free meal and space to be in community.
-Congregate Dining is back at the Minneapolis American Indian Center after a four-year break due to the COVID-19 pandemic and building renovations.
+The meal and service is provided by Optage Home and Community Services.

 Congregate Dining is available Monday through Friday from 11:00 a.m. – 1:00 p.m.
 Lunch is served at 11:30 a.m. in Niibi Hall.